HPI-SWA-Lab/GazeTracker/README.md

 The project was started by [Daniel Stolpe](https://github.com/numberpi) and [Astrid Thomschke](github.com/athomschke) during the Programming Languages, Concepts, Tools and Environments (PLCTE) in the winter semester of 2015/2016, supervised by [Marcel Taeumel](https://github.com/marceltaeumel).

+View the Squeak Gaze Tracker screencast at https://youtu.be/SNm0B0PTYQI

 ## Setting up GazeTracker
 In order to have gaze coordinates information available in a Squeak image, we write information from a Tobii EyeX gaze tracker to stdout.
 This output is then piped into a process running a Squeak image.